 This patient presented with typical signs and symptoms of plantar fasciitis, a common cause of heel pain especially amongst middle-aged patients[6].
 Plantar fasciitis is a condition attributed to biomechanical stress of the plantar fascia and its calcaneal insertion.
 Risk factors of developing plantar fasciitis involve those subjecting the plantar fascia to excessive biomechanical stress.
 Being obese is a well-documented risk factor[7–9].
 Abnormal strain on the windlass mechanism of the foot results in excessive plantar fascia tendon loading and subsequent injury[10].
 In non-athletic individuals, patients with BMI ≥ 27 kg/m2 are 3.7 times more likely to suffer from plantar heel pain[7].
 In addition, this patient had a tight gastrocnemius[8] as well as a job requiring excessive push-off force to manually transport heavy carts, patients and machines around the hospital.
 Tight gastrocnemius limits ankle dorsiflexion, thereby producing increased strain on the plantar fascia during the gait cycle[11–13].
 Pes cavus is another anatomical risk factor.
 Patients who have pes cavus have a reduced distance between the calcaneus and the metatarsal heads and rigid relationships between both bony and soft tissue structures[14].

 The initial management for plantar fasciitis is conservative.
-In keeping with literature, this patient was started on a course of plantar fascia as well as gastrocnemius stretching with a physiotherapist[11,15].
-DiGiovanni et al[16,17] demonstrated significant pain relieve after 8 wk of plantar fascia specific stretches as compared to gastrocnemius stretches alone.
-Coupled with the use of non-inflammatory and analgesia medications, off-loading orthotics, heel cups and adequate rest – these treatments form backbone plantar fasciitis management[4,5,18].
+In keeping with the literature, this patient was started on a course of plantar fascia as well as gastrocnemius stretching with a physiotherapist[11,15].
+DiGiovanni et al[16,17] demonstrated significant pain relief after 8 wk of plantar fascia specific stretches as compared to gastrocnemius stretches alone.
+Coupled with the use of non-inflammatory and analgesia medications, off-loading orthotics, heel cups and adequate rest, these treatments form the backbone of plantar fasciitis management[4,5,18].

 However, our patient remained symptomatic after a year of conservative management and decided to undergo endoscopic plantar fasciotomy and gastrocnemius release.
-This surgery offered significant relieve in the acute setting.
+This surgery offered significant relief in the acute setting.
 Plantar fasciotomy is the technique of choice in recalcitrant plantar fasciitis[19–22].
-In a survey of 64 patients who underwent plantar fasciotomy, Wheeler et al[22] reported 84% patients were satisfied or very satisfied, with almost three quarters of patients experiencing greater than 80% pain relieve.
-However, owing to varying techniques described within literature (namely open, mini-open and endoscopic ablation), there remains a paucity of good quality evidence supporting its role[21].
-Most consensus today agree with use of the medial open approach releasing the medial third of the plantar fascia[23,24] – although there is a growing number of studies showing comparable results using endoscopic plantar fasciotomy[5,25].
+In a survey of 64 patients who underwent plantar fasciotomy, Wheeler et al[22] reported 84% of patients were satisfied or very satisfied, with almost three quarters of patients experiencing greater than 80% pain relief.
+However, owing to varying techniques described within the literature (namely open, mini-open and endoscopic ablation), there remains a paucity of good quality evidence supporting its role[21].
+Most agree with the use of the medial open approach releasing the medial third of the plantar fascia[23,24], although there is a growing number of studies showing comparable results using endoscopic plantar fasciotomy[5,25].

-Proximal medial gastrocnemius release in the treatment of refractory plantar fasciitis has also shown excellent results, without the complications associated with plantar fasciotomy[20,24,26].
-This technique was conceived after DiGiovanni et al[27] reported plantar foot pain associated with gastrocnemius contracture and Barouk et al[24] demonstrating the safe surgical technique most authors perform to date.
+Proximal medial gastrocnemius release in the treatment of refractory plantar fasciitis has also shown excellent results without the complications associated with plantar fasciotomy[20,24,26].
+This technique was conceived after DiGiovanni et al[27] reported plantar foot pain associated with gastrocnemius contracture and Barouk et al[24] demonstrated the safe surgical technique most authors now perform.

 However, results can be unpredictable, especially in patients with chronic heel pain[28].
 Our patient returned complaining of similar symptoms after two and half years.
-The use of advanced imaging modalities such as ultrasound and MRI is not necessary in diagnosing plantar fasciitis.
-Toomey et al demonstrated poor correlation between plantar fascia thickness and plantar heel pain[29].
+The use of advanced imaging modalities, such as ultrasound and MRI is not necessary in diagnosing plantar fasciitis.
+Toomey et al[29] demonstrated poor correlation between plantar fascia thickness and plantar heel pain.
 Therefore, most authors believe that plantar fasciitis is a clinical diagnosis[5,24,29,30].
 In the case above however, recalcitrant heel pain despite surgical intervention is a red flag warranting further investigation[4,5].
-In addition, should the tenderness not be localised to the plantar fascia insertion or if the clinical picture appear inconsistent – advanced imaging would be prudent.
+In addition, should the tenderness not be localised to the plantar fascia insertion or if the clinical picture appears inconsistent, then advanced imaging would be prudent.